genotrance/px/README.md

 SSPI to generate the tokens and signatures required to authenticate with the proxy.

 Px also supports Kerberos and works with user supplied credentials for cases where SSPI is not available.
+Kerberos/Negotiate support is only available on Windows at this time.

 Microsoft provides a good starting point to understand how NTLM [authentication](https://msdn.microsoft.com/en-us/library/dd925287.aspx) works.
 And similarly for [Kerberos](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc772815(v=ws.10)) (warning: long!)